Carlos Gómez: Texas Rangers

 Gómez signed a minor league contract with the Texas Rangers on August 20, 2016, and was assigned to the Round Rock Express of the PCL.
-He was promoted to the major leagues on August 25 and made his Rangers debut that night vs. the Cleveland Indians.
-Gómez homered in his first plate appearance with the club in a 9-0 win.
-He hit a grand slam off of Félix Hernández of Seattle on August 31; having hit one against them earlier in the season while with the Astros, he became only the fourth player to hit two grand slams against the same opponent for two different teams (joining Ray Boone in 1953, Mike Piazza in 1998, and Ike Davis in 2014).
-Gómez finished the 2016 season with a batting average of .231 and 13 HR.
-Gómez rebounded with Texas after a dreadful 85 game stint with the Houston Astros.
-He finished with a .284 average and eight home runs in 33 games for Texas.
+He was later promoted to the major leagues on August 25 and made his Rangers debut that night vs. the Cleveland Indians.
+Gómez homered in his first plate appearance with the club in a 9–0 win.
+On August 31, he hit a grand slam off Seattle Mariners pitcher Félix Hernández; having hit one against them earlier in the season while with the Astros, he became only the fourth player to hit two grand slams against the same opponent for two different teams (joining Ray Boone in 1953, Mike Piazza in 1998, and Ike Davis in 2014).
+Gómez finished the 2016 season with a batting average of .231, 13 home runs, 53 RBI, and 18 stolen bases in 118 combined games.
+Gómez rebounded with Texas, finishing with a .284 average, eight home runs, and 24 RBI in 33 games for Texas.

-On December 13, 2016, Gómez re-signed with the Rangers on a one-year contract.

-On April 29, 2017, in a game against the Los Angeles Angels, Gómez hit for the cycle for the second time in his career as the Rangers won 6-3.
+On December 13, 2016, Gómez re-signed with the Rangers on a one-year, $11.5 million contract.
+On April 29, 2017, in a game against the Los Angeles Angels, Gómez hit for the cycle for the second time in his career as the Rangers won 6–3.
+He played in 105 games for the Rangers, batting .255 with 17 home runs and 51 RBI.

 Tampa Bay Rays

-On March 3, 2018, Gómez signed a one-year contract with the Tampa Bay Rays.
-The contract was for $4 million with a provision for $500,000 in performances bonuses based on games played: $100,000 each for 80, 90, 100, 110 and 120.
-On April 22, Gomez hit his first career walk-off home run in an 8-6 win over one of Gomez's former teams, the Minnesota Twins.

-In May 2018, Gomez said in multiple interviews that he did not believe MLB's drug testing was random and that he believed the league targets older players and Latin players.
+On March 3, 2018, Gómez signed a one-year, $4 million contract with the Tampa Bay Rays.
+The contract also had a provision for $500,000 in performances bonuses based on games played: $100,000 each for 80, 90, 100, 110 and 120.
+On April 22, Gómez hit his first career walk-off home run in an 8–6 win over one of Gómez's former teams, the Minnesota Twins.
+In May 2018, Gómez said in multiple interviews that he did not believe MLB's drug testing was random and that he believed the league targets older players and Latin players.
 He claimed to have been tested six or seven times within the season's first two months.
-As translated by journalist Hector Gomez, Carlos Gomez said in Spanish: "Until they prove to me that it is random, I will not believe it.
+As translated by journalist Hector Gomez, Carlos Gómez said in Spanish: "Until they prove to me that it is random, I will not believe it.
 Because for me, it's not random...I have the greatest luck on my team, because they test me more than everyone else.
 I arrived now, three days after coming from the disabled list, and they are already testing me again."

-Gomez ended the season hitting .208 (a career low)/.298/.336 with nine home runs in 118 games.
-He tied for the major league lead in being hit by a pitch, with 21.
+Gomez ended the season hitting .208 (a career low)/.298/.336 with nine home runs and 32 RBI in 118 games.
+He was hit by pitch 21 times, which led the American League.